johnjyin/BackboneJS-Tea-Tree-Web-App/README.md

 - is one Responsive Web Design (RWD) application by CSS3 Media Queries mechnics
 - is one modular Backbone app which loading JS code as-needed by RequireJS

-I share this app with everybody like me, and very happen to hear it could be a little help.
+I share this series app with everybody, and very happen to hear it could be a little help.

+The subfolders are as following:
+   - \ teatree-backbone \ [one backbone basic web app: Tea Tree]
+   - \ teatree-backbone-requirejs \ [Tea Tree web app (modular version)]
+   - \ teatree-jqm \ [Tea Tree web app (mobilized by jQuery Mobile)]

 Any questions or issues, please feedback to me so as it could be more helpful.

 Please refer to my blogger for its tutorial: